Logiqx/wst-results/docs/events/guidance/farrel-cup.md

 - Please ensure the GW-60 is recording at 5 Hz
 - Please wear the GW-60 so that it is facing upwards, and do NOT wear it on the arm using underhand grip
 - Please clear the log prior to the start of each session
+- Send the SBP file to the timekeeper at the end of the day

 GW-52:

 - Please ensure it is recording at 5 Hz
 - Please wear the GW-52 in an Aquapac on your bicep, facing upwards so that it has a clear view of the sky
 - Please clear the log prior to the start of each session
+- Send the SBP file to the timekeeper at the end of the day

 GT-31:

 - Please wear the GT-31 in an Aquapac on your bicep, facing upwards so that it has a clear view of the sky
 - Please clear the log prior to the start of each session

-When sharing your data with the timekeeper, please send the SBN or SBP file (not GPX).
+- Send the SBN + SBP files to the timekeeper at the end of the day

 #### COROS

-The APEX 2, APEX 2 Pro, VERTIX 2 and VERTIX 2S are all suitable as backups.
+The APEX 2, APEX 2 Pro, VERTIX 2 and VERTIX 2S may be used for this competition.

 Please wear your COROS watch so that it is facing upwards, and do NOT wear it on the arm using underhand grip.